foundry-rs/book/src/cheatcodes/README.md

     // Updates the given fork to given block number function rollFork(uint256 forkId, uint256 blockNumber) external;

-    // Marks that the account(s) should use persistent storage across fork swaps in a multifork setup
+    // Marks that the account(s) should use persistent storage across
-    // Meaning, changes made to the state of this account will be kept when switching forks function makePersistent(address) external;
+    // fork swaps in a multifork setup, meaning, changes made to the state
+    // of this account will be kept when switching forks function makePersistent(address) external;
     function makePersistent(address, address) external;
     function makePersistent(address, address, address) external;